balena-io-experimental/balena-greengrass/README.md

 # AWS IoT Greengrass (WIP)

 AWS IoT Greengrass integration with balenaOS.
+This project objective is to run Amazon's IoT Greengrass software on a docker container to enable running AWZ lambda functions on a balenaOS device.

 ## Current status
 This project is still a work in progress.

 Currently this project is able to:
 - Install AWS Greengrass pre-requisites
-- Run AWS Greengrass daemon, able to sync over MQTT
+- Run AWS Greengrass daemon (able to sync over MQTT)

 AWS daemon crashes when receiving a lambda deployment.
 Further work is required in order to have a working MVP integration.